nkarinka001/dementia-prev/README.md

 ## About
 This project is done by Team Blank for module CZ3002.

+## Contributing
+Always PR to the dev branch

 ## Authors
   - Eko Edita - [Github](github.com/ekoeditaa)
   - Michelle Vanessa